 Can a Profitable Business Fail Because of Cash Flow Problems?

 Sometimes accelerated business growth can put the company’s financial health at risk due to a lack of control over cash flow.
 Therefore, without proper control over cash flow, profitable businesses can fail because of cash flow problems.

 Moreover, in an unexpected situation, like the 2020 COVID-19 pandemic, many profitable companies with poor cash flow became short of cash and were put at risk of losing their business.

 Can Cash Flow Be Negative?

-The cash flow statement and income statement, and balance sheet are among the three financial statements that a business has to prepare at the end of each accounting period.
+The cash flow statement, income statement, and balance sheet are among the three financial statements that a business must prepare at the end of each accounting period.
 However, as mentioned above, this doesn’t mean the company should leave it until the end of the accounting period.
 As a business, it is essential to manage cash flow and reconciling accounts payables and receivables continuously.